 Changed

 Through our lessees and the countries in which they operate, we are exposed to the specific economic, geopolitical and political conditions and associated risks of those jurisdictions.
 These risks can include economic recessions, regional impacts of epidemic diseases, burdensome local regulations, armed conflicts or, in extreme cases, increased risks of requisition or other loss of our flight equipment and risks of wide-ranging sanctions prohibiting us from leasing flight equipment in certain jurisdictions.
 These risks can be exacerbated in jurisdictions where we have a concentration of customers or assets.
-For instance, 15.7% of our long-lived assets were on lease to Chinese airlines as of December 31, 2023, and therefore we have significant exposure to the economic and political conditions in that country and to the increasingly adversarial relationship between China and the West.
-Please refer to Note 21-Geographic Information to our Consolidated Financial Statements included in this annual report for further details.
-An adverse geopolitical, political or economic event in any region or country in which our lessees or our flight equipment are concentrated, such as China, could affect the ability of our lessees to meet their obligations to us, expose us to legal or political risks associated with the affected jurisdictions, or impact our ability to recover our assets (as happened as a result of the Ukraine Conflict) all of which could have a material and adverse effect on our financial condition, cash flows, liquidity and results of operations and our ability to comply with financial covenants.
+For instance, 13.9% of our long-lived assets were on lease to U.S. airlines and 11.7% of our long-lived assets were on lease to Chinese airlines as of December 31, 2025.
+Therefore we have significant exposure to the economic and political conditions in those countries.
+Please refer to Note 21-Geographic information to our Consolidated Financial Statements included in this annual report for further details.
+An adverse geopolitical, political or economic event in any region or country in which our lessees or our flight equipment are concentrated, such as the United States or China, could affect the ability of our lessees to meet their obligations to us, expose us to legal or political risks associated with the affected jurisdictions, or impact our ability to recover our assets (as happened as a result of the Ukraine Conflict), all of which could have a material and adverse effect on our financial condition, cash flows, liquidity and results of operations and our ability to comply with financial covenants.
 Please refer to the discussion in "Item 3.
 Key Information-Risk Factors-Risks related to our funding, liquidity and financial structure-The agreements governing our debt contain various covenants that impose restrictions on us that may affect our ability to operate our business."

 International Operations - Risk 2